Meaningful Messages: Thinking About Making a Career Move or Job Change? 6 Questions to Ask Yourself

 A career move or job change is never easy.
 Lots of thoughts, factors, and pros/cons go into a decision as important as this one.
 Sometimes it helps to ask yourself a few key questions to decide whether or not to make that first move.

-What is motivating you to make this change?
+What is motivating you to make this job change?

 Take a close look at and put deep thought into where your desire to make a career change is coming from.
 Are you unhappy in your position?
 Do you feel stagnant in your role?
 Are you looking for a challenge?
 Does it seem that there are no further opportunities for career advancement in your workplace?
 Do you yearn for a change in responsibilities, environment, industry, or area of focus?

-What could be the benefits of this change?
+What could be the benefits of this job change or career move?

 Consider the possible financial gain that could come from a change.
 Could you receive a potential increase in income or benefits?
 What about workplace dynamics?
 Are you in a toxic environment and would changing companies have a positive effect on your mood, mental health, and overall coping, while recognizing there is no guarantee that things will go perfectly in a different setting?
 What possible opportunities for professional development, growth, and learning could a new position or career bring?